đź’°

 Symptoms that point to an SMC issue:

-• Mac won’t power on
+• Device won’t power on

 • Fans are loud or running constantly